AndrewTwiz05/Anand-Codes/README.md

 Hello there!
 I'm Anand.
 🔩 Pronouns: He/Him
 🌍 Based in Mumbai, India
-🎓 Engineering Student @ [Your University], specializing in [Your Branch].
+🎓 Final Year Engineering Student at Somaiya Vidyavihar University, specializing in Electronics and Telecommunication.
+🎓 Honours in Advanced Telecommunication
 💡 My passion lies at the intersection of hardware and software.
 I love designing circuits, writing firmware, and building the backend systems that make smart devices work.
-🔭 Currently working on a project involving custom robotics and machine vision.
+🔭 Currently working on a project involving custom Drone and Autonomous Systems.
 🎯 Goal: To contribute to open-source hardware and build robust IoT solutions.
-💬 Ask me about: Embedded C/C++, PCB Design, Python, or anything tech!
+💬 Ask me about: Embedded C/C++, PCB Design, Python, or anything !
 📫 You can reach me via my LinkedIn or Email above.
 </pre>